 How Much Does Book Publicity Cost?

-Publicity campaigns can range in cost from a few thousand dollars for targeted book promotion to $30,000 or higher for more comprehensive plans.
+Publicity campaigns can range in cost from a few thousand dollars for targeted book promotion to five figures or higher for more comprehensive plans.
 My firm really tailors campaigns to an author’s goals and comfort level with publicity, as well as of course the book’s genre and news hooks, rather than offering standard packages, because each campaign is unique in some way.
 My firm also works in the digital marketing arena, strategically running online ads for clients.
-Digital marketing retainers often include both the hard cost of ads and the firm’s time in managing those ads—so you’re likely going to pay around $1,000 or more a month.
+Digital marketing retainers often include both the hard cost of ads and the firm’s time in managing those ads.
 Publicity is very time intensive and costly.
 These are not unusual numbers in the literary publicity industry, or PR in general.
 Be sure to know your budget before you get too far into discussions with a PR firm, so that you use both party’s time wisely and can plan the most effective promotions with respect to your budget!